DavidLGoldberg/jumpy2/README.md

 ### Bind 'f' key

-if <key>f</key> vim functionality is desired: open settings as json and add
+if <key>f</key> vim functionality is desired: open settings as json and add:

 ```json
   "vim.normalModeKeyBindingsNonRecursive": [